softwaresaved/2020-04-30-ramp-swc/novice/git/03-changes.md

 It is good practice to always review our changes before saving them.
 We do this using `git diff`.
-This shows us the differences between the current state of the file and the most recently saved version:
+This shows us the differences between the current state of the file and the most recently commited version:

 ~~~ {.bash}
 $ git diff